akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 - `secretStoreUrl` - URL to Salesforce credentials in HashiCorp Vault secret storage in the format 'http(s)://vaultip:vaultport/path/to/credentials'.
 - `vaultToken` - Token to access HashiCorp Vault secret storage.
+- `expansionService` - Python expansion service in format host:port, needed for RunInference transforms.
+You can leave it empty if all of your extra packages are available in pip.
+  You can create Compute Engine VM using pre-build [expansion service image](https://hub.docker.com/layers/akvelon/dna-accelerator/expansion-service/images/sha256-045986791106f035993819d3ff3b66ac182489a45c14eba78c6f5077ff11910f?context=explore), and configure port 8088 open for incoming connections in GCP Firewall.
+Please see [Expansion Service setup](https://github.com/akvelon/DnA_accelerators/blob/main/dataflow/ml/salesforce/pytorch/anomaly_detection/README.md#expansion-service) documentation for more details on how to build your expansion service.

 You can provide the next secured parameters directly instead of providing HashiCorp Vault parameters:
 - `username` - Salesforce username.